martinbydefault/martinbydefault.github.io/pages/security/sec_tools.md

 ## Pentesting Suite

 [Metasploit](https://www.metasploit.com/) by Rapid7 | The Metasploit Project host the world’s largest public database of quality-assured exploits.

+## Dictionaries

+[pydictor](http://www.kitploit.com/2017/08/pydictor-powerful-and-useful-hacker.html) | A Powerful and Useful Hacker Dictionary Builder for a Brute-Force Attack